albrt-vr/OpenVR.ALBRT.overlay/README.md

 YOU SHOULD NOT ADD THIS AS A GAME IN YOUR STEAM LIBRARY.
 It is not a stand alone game, and running it as a game will prevent it from working as intended.
 It must be run from your system so it can initialise as an OpenVR overlay app.

 You should not run multiple instances of this app as it has hard coded overlay keys.
 Close all duplicate instances.
-(If there is a use case for this please submit and issue and explain)
+(If there is a use case for this please submit an issue and explain)

 There is a directory within the app’s root directory called ‘Image Masks’ which can be modified or added to.
 Please see the section ‘Modify the Masks’.